Baudin's Voyagers 1800-1804

 The Art of Science: Baudin’s Voyagers 1800 -1804 brings over 340 of the original paintings and drawings from the Museum of Natural History in Le Havre, France to Australian audiences for the first time, with a different suite of paintings showcased at each touring venue.

-The exhibition also showcases material from other French institutions, much of which has never been displayed in Australia.
-These include Baudin’s chronometer, exquisite coastal profiles, hand drawn maps and Baudin’s personal journal from France’s National Archives.
+The exhibition also showcases material from other French institutions, much of which has never before been displayed in Australia.
+These include Baudin’s chronometer, exquisite coastal profiles, hand drawn maps, and Baudin’s personal journal from France’s National Archives.

 Image: Poisson Diodon (porcupine fish), Charles-Alexandre Lesueur, watercolour and ink on paper.
 Museum d'histoire naturelle, Le Havre.

 See our Admissions page for full price information and to book your tickets.
 Our Plan Your Visit page has everything you need to know about a trip to the museum.